neoforged/Documentation/toolchain/docs/dependencies/nonmclibs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Non-Minecraft dependencies
+# Non-Minecraft Dependencies

-Non-Minecraft dependencies are not loaded by NeoForge by default in the development environment.
-To get NeoForge to recognize the non-Minecraft dependency, they must be added to runs as a runtime dependency.
+Non-Minecraft dependencies are artifacts that are neither a mod nor a dependency Minecraft or NeoForge itself relies on.
+By default, NeoForge does not load non-Minecraft dependencies when loading a mod.
+For development environments, they must be added as a runtime dependencies, while production environments should make use of the [jar-in-jar system][jij].

 For example, you can add the `com.example:example` library to all runs like so: